ShafeekSaleem/usecase_1/README.md

 # Introduction
-This reposcitary is to be used as a template for usecases.
+This reposcitary is to be used as a template for usecases. - added changes

 # Getting Started
 Please refer to the wiki page for more information.